-1.0 Supply Bypassing
+1.0 SUPPLY BYPASSING

 The application circuits in this datasheet do not show the power supply connections and the associated bypass capacitors for simplification.
 When the circuits are built, it is always required to have bypass capacitors.
-Ceramic disc capacitors (0.1 μ F) or solid tantalum (1 μ F) with short leads, and located close to the IC are usually necessary to prevent interstage coupling through the power supply internal impedance.
+Ceramic disc capacitors (0.1 $\mu$ F) or solid tantalum (1 $\mu$ F) with short leads, and located close to the IC are usually necessary to prevent interstage coupling through the power supply internal impedance.
 Inadequate bypassing will manifest itself by a low frequency oscillation or by high frequency instabilities.
-Sometimes, a 10 μ F (or larger) capacitor is used to absorb low frequency variations and a smaller 0.1 μ F disc is paralleled across it to prevent any high frequency feedback through the power supply lines.
+Sometimes, a 10 $\mu$ F (or larger) capacitor is used to absorb low frequency variations and a smaller 0.1 $\mu$ F disc is paralleled across it to prevent any high frequency feedback through the power supply lines.

-2.0 Shutdown Mode
+2.0 SHUTDOWN MODE

-The LMV711 has a shutdown pin.
-To conserve battery life in portable applications, the LMV711 can be disabled when the shutdown pin voltage is pulled low.
-During shutdown mode, the output stays at about 50mV from the lower rail, and the current drawn from the power supply is $0.2\mu A$ (typical).
+The LMV711 and LMV715 have a shutdown pin.
+To conserve battery life in portable applications, they can be disabled when the shutdown pin voltage is pulled low.
+For LMV711 during shutdown mode, the output stays at about 50mV from the lower rail, and the current drawn from the power supply is 0.2μA (typical).
 This makes the LMV711 an ideal solution for power sensitive applications.
+For the LMV715 during shutdown mode, the output will be "Tri-stated".

-The shutdown pin can't be left unconnected.
-In case shutdown operation is not needed, the shutdown pin should be connected to V+ when the LMV711 is used, or an LMV710 can be used.
-Leaving the shutdown pin floating will result in an undefined operation mode, either shutdown or active, or even oscillating between the two modes.
+The shutdown pin should never be left unconnected.
+In applications where shutdown operation is not needed and the LMV711 or LMV715 is used, the shutdown pin should be connected to V+.
+Leaving the shutdown pin floating will result in an undefined operation mode and the device may oscillate between shutdown and active modes.

-3.0 Rail-to-Rail Input
+3.0 RAIL-TO-RAIL INPUT

 The rail-to-rail input is achieved by using paralleled PMOS and NMOS differential input stages.
 (See Simplified Schematics in this datasheet).
 When the common mode input voltage changes from ground to the positive rail, the input stage goes through three modes.
 First, the NMOS pair is cutoff and the PMOS pair is active.
 At around 1.4V, both PMOS and NMOS pairs operate, and finally the PMOS pair is cutoff and NMOS pair is active.
-Since both input stages have their own offset voltage ($\rm V{OS}$), the offset of the amplifier becomes a function of the common-mode input voltage.
+Since both input stages have their own offset voltage ( $\rm V{OS}$ ), the offset of the amplifier becomes a function of the common-mode input voltage.
 See curves for $\rm V{OS}$ vs. $\rm V{CM}$ in curve section.

-As shown in the curve, the $V{\rm OS}$ has a crossover point at 1.4V above V-.
+As shown in the curve, the $V{OS}$ has a crossover point at 1.4V above $V^-$ .
 Proper design must be done in both DC and AC coupled applications to avoid problems.
-For large input signals that include the $V{\rm OS}$ crossover point in their dynamic range, it will cause distortion in the output signal.
+For large input signals that include the $V{OS}$ crossover point in their dynamic range, it will cause distortion in the output signal.
 One way to avoid such distortion is to keep the signal away from the crossover point.
-For example, in a unity gain buffer configuration and with $V{\rm S}=5$ V, a 3V peak-to-peak signal center at 2.5V will contain input-crossover distortion.
+For example, in a unity gain buffer configuration and with $V_S = 5V$ , a 3V peak-to-peak signal center at 2.5V will contain input-crossover distortion.
 To avoid this, the input signal should be centered at 3.5V instead.
 Another way to avoid large signal distortion is to use a gain of -1 circuit which avoids any voltage excursions at the input terminals of the amplifier.
 See Figure 1.
-In this circuit, the common mode DC voltage ($V{\rm CM}$) can be set at a level away from the $V{\rm OS}$ crossover point.
+In this circuit, the common mode DC voltage ( $V{CM}$ ) can be set at a level away from the $V{OS}$ crossover point.